dfrappart/dfrappart.github.io/_posts/2022-09-23-State_of_Identity_In_AKS.markdown

 ### 2.1.
 Azure Active Directory Integration

-We mention the requirement of an Azure Active Directory Group.
+We mentioned the requirement of an Azure Active Directory Group.
 And that's because AKS can integrate with Azure AD for authentication.
 That means that we don't need to manage from the `kubectl` actions around csr, because our Identity provider is the same as the one for the Azure platform: Azure Active Directory.

 The integration has evolved for the best and we can now benefit from the Managed Integration, as opposite to the now called legacy integration.